Zeutschler/tinyolap/doc/source/backlog.rst

   database.

   .. note::
         The SQLite backend is just for persistence.
-It is not used for any calcuation purposes, therefore just stores json objects.
+It is not used for any calculation purposes, therefore mainly just stores json objects.

-- **Backend encryption** - SQlite databases do not support encryption.
+- **Backend encryption** - SQlite databases themselves do not support proper encryption.
   So everyone with access to an SQLite database file can open and read the contents of the database.
-  TinyOlap supports three levels of encryption.
+  But TinyOlap supports three levels of encryption on the data level.

   - **NoEncryption** - (default) data is saved as is.
 This is the fastest approach.